stride3d/stride-community-toolkit/docs/index.md

 [Stride Community Toolkit Source Code](https://github.com/VaclavElias/stride-community-toolkit)

-Built as an open source project hosted on GitHub with support from the community.
-It is part of the .NET Foundation.
+This toolkit is an open-source project hosted on GitHub and is supported by the community.

-The majority of the projects within the Stride Community Toolkit are licensed under a MIT license.
-Check the specific repo/NuGet packages for details on licensing and third-party usage notes.
+Most projects within the Stride Community Toolkit are licensed under the MIT license.
+For specifics on licensing and notes on third-party usage, please check the individual repositories or NuGet packages.